Naksha-123/Steganography/README.md

-SECURE DATA HIDING IN IMAGES USING STEGANOGRAPHY Introduction
+SECURE DATA HIDING IN IMAGES USING STEGANOGRAPHY\n Introduction\n
 This project implements Steganography, a technique for hiding secret messages inside digital media, such as images or audio files.
 The project allows users to embed a hidden message within an image and later extract it without noticeable alterations to the image quality.

 Features